CartMan-Brah/IBM_Data_Analyst_Capstone/README.md

 # IBM_Data_Analyst_Capstone

-## Include all files related to the final captsone project.
+### Include all files related to the final capstone project.